 Conclusion

-While it is a new policy for Schengen bound travelers coming from non-visa countries, the concept is already in use in both Canada's Electronic Travel Authorization (ETA) and in the United State's Electronic System for Travel Authorization (ESTA ).
-It simply makes sense that Europe would implement something similar.
-If a trip to Europe is in your future (as it should be!) then make sure you keep up to date on this new policy by signing up on the ETIAS website for updates via email.
+While it is a new policy for both UK and Schengen bound travelers coming from non-visa countries, the concept is already in use in both Canada's Electronic Travel Authorization (ETA) and in the United State's Electronic System for Travel Authorization (ESTA ).
+It simply makes sense that others would implement something similar.
+If a trip to Europe is in your future (as it should be!) then make sure you keep up to date on this new policy by signing up on the ETIAS and ETA websites for updates via email.
 What some help with preparing for a trip, check out our packing lists.
 For those American travelers who venture to Europe often, consider applying for Global Entry to speed up your return to the United States and gain TSA Pre-check status for security lines.
 Read about Global Entry here.
 Hope this helps you prepare for your upcoming voyages.
-Happy (European) travels!

 Comments